Ethan11San/Ethan11San.github.io/README.md

 ## Changing folder colors

-Right-click any folder name to choose a custom color.
-Double-clicking a folder name will prompt you to rename it.
+Right-click any folder name to quickly choose a custom color.
+Double-clicking now opens a dialog where you can edit the folder's name and color together.